eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 This document is structured as follows:

--   Chapter 2 explains in detail the risks for User privacy due to collusion between Relying Parties and/or Attestation Providers
+-   Chapter 2 explains in detail the risks for User privacy due to collusion and/or data breaches involving Relying Parties and/or Attestation Providers.

 -   Chapter 3 discusses possible mitigation measures for Relying Party linkability.